Barcelona vs Napoli & Bayern vs Chelsea to be played behind closed doors due to coronavirus outbreak | Goal.com

 In a bid to contain the coronavirus outbreak in both Spain and Germany, no supporters will be allowed entry into Camp Nou or the Allianz Arena for the last 16-second leg ties on March 18.

-Barcelona officials attended an emergency meeting with the Spanish health and sports ministries, and Catalan public health body on Tuesday, and came to a unanimous decision regarding a proposed shut-out of fans for the fixture against Napoli.
+Barcelona officials attended an emergency meeting with the Spanish health and sports ministries and the Catalan public health body on Tuesday, with it decided a shut-out of fans for the fixture against Napoli should be put into place.

 Barcelona were held to a 1-1 draw in their first meeting with Napoli at Stadio San Paolo last month, and will also be without home support when they attempt to reach the quarter-finals of the competition next week.